 Under normal HDC underwriting guidelines all subordinate loans must be coterminous to the senior loan in order to avoid scenarios where the payment of subordinate loan is made before the senior loan.
-Due to HPD statutory authority limits, HPD cannot make a loan longer than a thirty-year term.
+Until recent legislation due to HPD statutory authority limits, HPD could not make a loan longer than a thirty-year term.
 Thus, when HDC and HPD co-lend on a project and HDC intends to make a 35-year loan, HPD assigns HDC its loan in the form of a Purchase and Sale Agreement.
 HDC then makes the subordinate loan in its name for a 35-year term to which ultimately returns to HPD at HDC's loan maturity.
-As of October 31, 2022, the assets that HDC held on behalf of HPD consisted of cash & investments, mortgage and other receivables in the amounts of \$4,722,000 and \$704,367,000, respectively.
+As of October 31, 2024, the assets that HDC held on behalf of HPD consisted of cash and investments, mortgage and other receivables in the amounts of \$7,065,000 and \$753,848,000, respectively.

-The Corporation also administers construction and permanent loans on behalf of HPD, using funds provided by HPD.
+The Corporation also administers construction and permanent loans on behalf of HPD, using funds provided by HPD as well as funds received from Battery Park City Authority ("BPCA") on HPD's behalf.
 All such funds are the property of HPD and thus are reported as restricted net position for the City in the Fiduciary Funds financial statements.
-As of October 31, 2022, the assets held and restricted for the City amounted to \$94,592,000.
+As of October 31, 2024, the assets held and restricted for the City amounted to \$208,988,000.